CS 4250: Project Part 1

 Project Overview for project ideas.

-- When forming your groups, it would be wise to discuss
+- When forming your groups, it would be wise to discuss when

-when and where group members are available to meet.
+group members are available to meet.
 Selecting groups

 - I prefer that no groups attempt exactly the same project.

-the project plans to clear up any potential conflicts.)
+project plans to prevent potential conflicts.)